mrzard/mrzard.github.com/source/_posts/2014-08-20-billy-is-hiring-middleweight-php-developer-needed.markdown

    - Maybe has a bit (or a lot) of experience with testing.

-   - Maybe has experience with key-value stores (Reidis, Memcached or other), and NoSQL solutions (MongoDB, CouchDB, ElasticSearch or other...)
+   - Maybe has experience with key-value stores (Redis, Memcached or other), and NoSQL solutions (MongoDB, CouchDB, ElasticSearch or other...)

    - *Strong english skills required* - this a must, as we are an international company that need to communicate clearly in English with both coworkers and partners.